11 Most Common Symptoms Of Anxiety In Dogs

 When dogs are removed from their owners, their things or toys may be scratched, chewed, or destroyed.

-The most prevalent reasons of dangerous chewing are depression, stress, and loneliness, all of which can be triggered by anxiety and fear.
+The most prevalent reasons for dangerous chewing are depression, stress, and loneliness, all of which can be triggered by anxiety and fear.

 Chewing and digging in your house can lead to injuries such as broken teeth, scrapes, nail or paw damage, and even harm from broken furniture.